TheFlav/Freeplay_joystick_i2c/scripts/binary_package/README.md

 ## To install in an existing system
-Run ./install_binary_package.sh to install this Freeplay i2c Joystick binary package
+SSH into the system.
+Download the latest binary package from https://github.com/TheFlav/Freeplay_joystick_i2c/releases.
+Unzip it and run ./fpjoy/install_binary_package.sh to install this Freeplay i2c Joystick binary package